What does .io mean: When to use it, pros and cons, and more

 - Greenhouse.io – an applicant tracking system and recruiting software.

-Although .io is popular in the tech industry, this extension is available for any business.
-Usually, web visitors see this domain as more of a generic one than country-specific, the common examples of which are .co.uk or .fr.
+The perception of this extension is also something to take into consideration.
+May people see this domain as more of a generic one than a country-specific, like .co.uk or .fr.

 As a result, Google treats .io as one of the generic country-code TLDs – ccTLDs that are acknowledged as generic top-level domains.
 Another example of a generic ccTLD is .ai domain.
 Although it is an official extension of Anguilla, it is also popular among tech startups in the artificial intelligence industry.